 Don't suffer in silence, contact us, the Wolverhampton emergency dentist service, so that we can help.

 - Firstly, we are sympathetic and caring to our patients.

-- We appreciate our patients have busy lives as we do too!
+- Thirdly, we appreciate our patients have busy lives as we do too!

 - The practice is a private, comfortable and relaxing environment.

 - We treat pain, toothache, abscess and broken teeth.
 Re-cementation of a crown, bridge or veneer is available.

 - The emergency dentist can refix bridges and make veneers/crowns in one visit so that your smile is maintained.

 - Same day emergency tooth extractions are provided to rid you of the problem

 - We can begin root canal treatment thus addressing your acute pain.

 - Do you have a broken denture or dental appliance?
 In this case, emergency dentists Wolverhampton can help!